davidsulc/sensitive_data/README.md

 # SensitiveData

-A library for manipulating sensitive/private/confidential data and avoiding data leaks.
+A library for manipulating sensitive/private/confidential data and preventing data leaks.

+The [Data Leak Prevention](data_leak_prevention.html) page exposes the problem and how this library proposes to address it.

 For a quick overview, take a look at the [Getting Started](getting_started.html) and [Cheatsheet](cheatsheet.html) pages.